 Setting the scene is, of course, of huge importance, but nobody is denying that your Easter menu has got to be of the same exquisite taste as the surroundings it’s served in.

-Any wise host knows that to serve a never-before-sampled menu at a special occasion is a high risk move, but this isn't an Easter where you need to worry about that!
+Any wise chef knows that to serve a never-before-sampled menu at a special occasion is a high risk move, but this isn't an Easter where you need to worry about that!
 You can really cook whatever you want so long as you and yours love it.

 That said, you might want to ensure your menu complements the setting you’ve carefully curated—no need to throw decorum out the window completely.
-If you've planned for the traditional Easter dinner aesthetic, then keep your Easter menu just as classic with devilled eggs for canapés, lamb, new potatoes and fresh mint and dressed asparagus for the main, followed by Simnel Cake for pudding.
-But if you’ve taken Easter down a different route (this is the year to do it after all) which offers a modern twist on tradition (complete with golden cutlery and an inventive Easter cocktail), let your menu follow suit.
-Instead of Easter lunch, why not have everyone over for Easter brunch or Easter afternoon tea complete with homemade marmalade hot cross buns, cinnamon buns, open rye bread sandwiches (Scandi-style) and mimosas?
+If you've planned for the traditional Easter dinner aesthetic, then you might want to keep your Easter menu just as classic with devilled eggs for canapés, lamb, new potatoes and fresh mint and dressed asparagus for the main, followed by Simnel Cake for pudding.
+But if you’ve taken Easter down a different route (this is the year to do it after all) which offers a modern twist on tradition, let your menu follow suit.
+Instead of Easter lunch, why not have an Easter brunch or Easter afternoon tea complete with homemade marmalade hot cross buns, cinnamon buns, open rye bread sandwiches (Scandi-style) and mimosas?
 This is an Easter to go as extravagant or as simple as you'd like because, as the joyful Tabitha Brown would say, that's your business.